Kevin Spencer (TV series): Plot and characters

 Another frequent character in the show is Kevin's imaginary friend, Allen the Magic Goose (voiced by Mike Wetmore).
-Allen often encourages Kevin's sociopathic nature, usually asking him to do illegal, indecent, and/or dangerous things simply for the sake of the thrill or for vengeance.
+Allen often encourages Kevin's sociopathic nature, normally asking him to do illegal, indecent, and/or dangerous things simply for the sake of the thrill or for vengeance.
 However, Kevin, being a sociopath, often shows ambivalence towards Allen, sometimes threatening or intimidating the bird.
 During such times, Allen often reminds Kevin of the futility of these outbursts, since Kevin is simply imagining Allen's existence.
+However, in Season 2, Episode 12 (The Potted Goose), Kevin and Allen have a falling out and go their separate ways, and it's revealed that Allen and other "imaginary" friends can leave their hosts and "find another head to live in".
+Allen tries living in the heads of other humans (during which time Kevin can no longer see Allen), including Percy, one of Kevin's teachers, Charlie Plunt, and the Widow Coulson.
+Meanwhile, Kevin tries out new imaginary friends, including Hacky the Cigar-Smoking Rollerskating Monkey, Zoltron (a robot that doesn't know the difference between a transformer and a transvestite), and a pimple-faced nerd who's new to the imaginary friend game.
+Neither Kevin nor Allen can find a suitable replacement, and reconcile at the end of the episode.

 Charlie Plunt (voiced by Mike Wetmore) is Percy's friend.

+Another frequent character is Shauna (voiced by Tori Hammond); Shauna is Kevin’s love interest.
+Throughout the series, we see her slowly devolve into being more and more sociopathic, eventually killing her mother.

+In the final episode, it is revealed that the entire series is actually just a mental delusion created by Allen himself, and he has been seeking therapy to regain his sanity.

 Streaming

-Ocnus Productions (creators of Kevin Spencer) sold the rights to the series around May/June 2011 to Netflix.
+Ocnus Productions (creators of Kevin Spencer) sold the rights to the shows around May/June 2011 to Netflix.
 The seasons were therefore removed from Expressmedia.ca where Manufacture-On-Demand DVDs had been available for sale for several years.
-All 8 seasons were made available in the US on Netflix's streaming service July 15, 2011, although as of December 2011 the show failed to appear on Netflix's Canadian version of the streaming service.
+All 8 seasons were made available in the US on Netflix's streaming service July 15, 2011.
+However, as of December 2011, the show failed to appear on Netflix's Canadian version of the streaming service.
 On July 17, 2012, Netflix stopped featuring it altogether.
-Seasons 1 and 2 were later added on to Hulu the same year.
-All 8 seasons of the series are currently available on Amazon Prime Video, Plex (software), and Tubi.
+Seasons 1-2 were later added on to Hulu the same year.
+All 8 seasons of the show are currently available on Amazon Prime Video, Plex, Tubi, and YouTube.